 Majority of couples conceive without difficulty or undue delay.
 However one in six to seven couples may experience problems and this is generally termed medically as ‘Subfertility’.
 The definition basically means difficulty in conceiving despite having regular unprotected sexual intercourse for two year.
 However treatment is usually commenced after one year of subfertility.
 This does not include couples / partners who have sexual dysfunction resulting in being unable to consummate or maintain an erection or have an ejaculation.

-One of the main reasons for infertility is because couples defer starting a family to a later age.
+One of the main reasons for dropping in fertility is because couples defer starting a family to a later age.
 This is an important factor for women.
 The fertility rate drops with increase in age.
 For women aged 35 till 39 years the chance of conceiving is about half that of women aged 19 till 26 years of age.

 Among men the problem is usually with abnormal sperm levels.
 The abnormality could be in the number of sperm count, sperm movement and/or sperm form.
 This is either a result of congenital abnormality, hormonal problems, infection of the testes (eg chicken pox, mumps), undescended testes, exposure to radiation or chemicals, smoking, overweight, varicocele.